-Diagnostic agent, radiopharmaceutical imaging (Injection)
+Diagnostic agent, radiopharmaceutical imaging (By injection)

 Makes parts of your body show up better during an imaging test, such as an X-ray, CT scan, or MRI.
 A diagnostic agent can be used for making images of many different body parts, including your kidneys, head, lungs, breast, gallbladder, heart, or blood vessels.